GSA/digitalgov.gov/content/guides/accessibility-for-teams/visual-design.md

 Everyone benefits from designs that are easier to see.
 People with different visual abilities see your designs in varying ways—the diverse nature of impairments creates a wide variation in how your designs are perceived.
 A clean and clear visual presentation helps everyone make sense of a website's information and functionality.

 ## Color and Contrast

+1) Is there enough contrast between text and its background color?

 ### Why it’s important